OpenDataScotland/jkan/_datasets/na+h-eileanan+an+iar-polling+districts+-+na+h-eileanan+an+iar.md

   related to the polling district, as defined by the LA\r\n"polling_place" - The name and/or address of the polling place (based on the Corporate Address Gazeteer record) related to the polling district, as defined by the LA</p>
-organization: Nan h'Eileanan an Iar
+organization: Na h-Eileanan an Iar
 original_dataset_link: ' https://data.spatialhub.scot/dataset/polling_districts-es'
 records: null
 resources: